Kernix13/markdown-cheatsheet/README.md

 #### Diff code blocks

 This is really nice for highlighting text or code that was changed.
-USe `diff` after the opening triple backticks.
+Use `diff` after the opening triple backticks.
 Then use a minus sign (-) for what was changed, and a plus symbol (+) for the new version:

 ```diff
 - this code or text is the old version